 EPFL community demands a competent Ethical Committee with International Law experts

-With Unil, the next-door campus releasing a report reviewing the ethics of external collaborations under the light of national and international law and human rights, EPFL shows once again the incompetence of its GEP (Global Ethics and Partnerships Committee) after the release of their “ChatGPT report” on July 2024, the irresponsible ethical analysis methods and the lack of transparency regarding problematic ongoing collaborations.
-Since then, the GEP and ILOT has cut the means of discussion with us, their students, preventing any form of constructive feedback and continuous improvements of methods.
+With Unil, the neighboring campus, releasing a comprehensive report reviewing the ethics of external collaborations in light of national and international law and human rights, EPFL once again demonstrates the incompetence of its GEP (Global Ethics and Partnerships Committee).
+This follows the release of their controversial “ChatGPT report” in July 2024, which highlighted irresponsible ethical analysis methods and a lack of transparency regarding ongoing problematic collaborations.
+Since then, the GEP and ILOT have restricted avenues for dialogue with us, their students, effectively preventing constructive feedback and continuous improvement of their methods.

-In the context of a genocide lasting for a year and a half, the repetitive infraction of International Law and rising conflicts in several parts of the world, we demand that our institution equip itself with a competent external ethical committee that prevents our knowledge and research from arming conflicts and fuelling infractions of International Law and Human rights, concealed by supposed applications “dual-use” or “development of surveillance technologies that may restrict human rights and civil liberties”.
-EPFL’s external collaborations essentially specify in these domains, both of which the ERC (European Research Council) identify as sensitive research sectors that demand an acute ethical risk assessment and analysis [1].
-This is even reinforced when these collaborations involves for example TECHNION, a university that openly takes it upon their shoulders to develop the necessary AI technologies [2] and weapons [3] used during the Gaza genocide [4].
-In this context, EPFL renew collaborations with TECHNION under the EuroTeq partnerships [5] and other research-related AI collaborations [6][7]
+In the context of a genocide that has persisted for a year and a half, repeated violations of International Law, and escalating conflicts worldwide, we demand that our institution establish a competent external ethical committee.
+This committee must ensure that our knowledge and research are not weaponized to fuel conflicts or violate International Law and Human Rights, under the guise of so-called “dual-use” applications or the “development of surveillance technologies that may restrict human rights and civil liberties.”
+EPFL’s external collaborations are heavily concentrated in these areas, which the ERC (European Research Council) identifies as sensitive research sectors requiring rigorous ethical risk assessment and analysis [1].
+This urgency is further underscored when such collaborations involve institutions like TECHNION, a university that openly takes pride in developing AI technologies [2] and weapons [3] used during the Gaza genocide [4].
+Despite this, EPFL has renewed collaborations with TECHNION under the EuroTeq partnership [5] and other AI-related research initiatives [6][7].

-We thus invite the new EPFL direction to take example of the neighbouring university, and other European institutions to form and mandate a competent ethical committee including experts of International law and Human rights, in order to review its ongoing collaborations and research projects, sparing its students and researchers from any potential infractions of international law.
+We urge the new EPFL leadership to follow the example of neighboring universities and other European institutions by establishing and mandating a competent ethical committee.
+This committee should include experts in International Law and Human Rights to review ongoing collaborations and research projects, ensuring that EPFL’s students and researchers are not implicated in potential violations of international law.

 [1] European Commission.
 (2021, 14 septembre).
 Guidance note - Potential misuse of research (V2.0).